 - Strengthening the Department's upstream prevention and child abuse hotline operations to improve community connections and reduce unnecessary assessments.
-This involves continuing to support improved decision-making and operations at the hotline with data-driven adjustments to supervision, decision-support, and policy about which reports require child protection responses.
-It also involves strengthening the use of data to more systematically make connections to primary prevention resources - such as family resource centers, family home, visiting, early childhood, economic supports, and health and wellness care for families - for screened-out families and families looking for information on community-based programs. - Building a voluntary services array focused on family-strengthening and other communitybased resources that keep children safe in their homes and communities and prevent entry into out of home care.
-GPL supports the Department in proactively using case and population level data to assess and identify child and family's needs, align and monitor service plans, and improve service delivery in real-time.
-Additionally, GPL supports development and continuous improvement of a statewide continuum of locally designed and delivered prevention services, including a System of Care to preventatively respond to youth behavioral health care needs, family home visiting, and Family Resource Centers. - Revamping management service strategies for open child welfare cases that enable children to be safely cared for in their families and communities.
-This involves helping Department staff design, test and spread needs assessment, procurement, matching, and performance management approaches to key services across its in-home and out-of-home service continuum, including as-needed coaching to improve the capacity of foster care system.
-It also involves building the Department's capacity to spread and sustain these management practices to its other program areas serving children and families through template materials, sample contracts, case studies, implementation manuals, and staff trainings.
+This will involve continuing to support improved decision-making and operations at the hotline with data-driven adjustments to supervision, decision-support, and policy about which reports require child protection responses.
+It will also involve strengthening the use of data to more systematically make connections to primary prevention resources such as family resource centers, family home visiting, early childhood, economic supports, and health and wellness care for families for screened-out families and families looking for information on community-based programs. - Building a voluntary services array focused on family-strengthening and other community-based resources that keep children safe in their homes and communities and prevent entry into out of home care.
+GPL will support the Department in proactively using case and population level data to assess and identify child and family's needs, align and monitor service plans, and improve service delivery in real-time.
+Additionally, GPL will support development and continuous improvement of a statewide continuum of locally designed and delivered prevention services, including a System of Care to preventatively respond to youth behavioral health care needs, family home visiting, and Family Resource Centers. - Revamping management service strategies for open child welfare cases that enable children to be safely cared for in their families and communities.
+This will involve helping Department staff design, test and spread needs assessment, procurement, matching, and performance management approaches to key services across its in-home and out-of-home service continuum, including as-needed coaching to improve the capacity of foster care system.
+It will also involve building the Department's capacity to spread and sustain these management practices to its other program areas serving children and families through template materials, sample contracts, case studies, implementation manuals, and staff trainings.